Join our mailing list.

 • Add checklists for multi-step tasks (e.g., draft > revise > proofread > submit)

-• Attach files or links, like a research doc or client brief.
+• Attach files or links, such as a research doc or a client brief.

 • Set due dates and add labels for categories or urgency